 A mammogram is a low-dose x-ray of the breast used to detect breast disease.
 Using high-contrast, high-resolution film, a mammogram can show changes in the breast up to two years before those changes can be felt.
-Even if a woman has no complaints or symptoms, a screening mammogram can assist a physician in disease detection.
+Even if a woman has no symptoms, a screening mammogram can assist a physician in disease detection.

 A mammogram will take approximately 15 minutes.
 During a mammogram, the breast is squeezed between two plates for a few seconds while the x-ray is taken. x-rays of each breast are made from different angles so the breast tissue can be fully examined.
 While the breast is being compressed, a patient may experience slight discomfort, but usually not pain.
 If pain occurs during the mammogram, a patient should tell the technologist.

 Patients at 'Ohana will also learn how to perform monthly breast self-exams.